What is the difference between lab created diamonds and white sapphire? Read on to find the answers.

-In this comprehensive guide, you will learn about:
+In this comprehensive guide, we will cover:

-- The comparison between synthetic white sapphire and diamond
+- Comparing synthetic white sapphire and diamond

 - The differences in appearance between lab diamonds and sapphire